psycopg/psycopg2/doc/src/module.rst

 .. function:: connect(dsn or params[, connection_factory])

-    Create a new database session and return a new :class:`connection` object.
+    Create a new database session and return a new `connection` object.

     You can specify the connection parameters either as a string::